Keristero/spritesheet-tool/readme.md

 1. Save tab minimise state to project ✅
 1. Add collapse all tabs button
 1. Add drag and drop ✅
+1. Alow replacement of image in input sheet from clipboard ✅
 1. allow drag and drop insert of InputSheets from URL's
 1. make purpose of tabs more obvious ✅
 1. shrink frame selection canvas after removal of frames ✅